 BMW has been spotted testing a prototype for the i4, a battery-electric sedan previewed by the Concept i4 unveiled in March.

 The i4 is set to debut in late 2021, meaning we should see it arrive as a 2022 model.
-The car will essentially fill in for the 4-Series Gran Coupe, which isn't getting a repeat when the 4-Series is redesigned later this year.
+It will form part of an expanded 4-Series family that might also see an M4 Gran Coupe.

 The battery is BMW's fifth-generation design, which is more compact on a per kwh basis than BMW's earlier batteries, though it's still a hefty thing at about 1,212 pounds in the i4.
 We also know the i4 will be able to accept a 150-kilowatt fast charge that will deliver an 80-percent charge in 35 minutes.

 An electric drive system likely consisting of an electric motor at each axle will deliver a peak 523 horsepower, or enough for 0-62 mph acceleration in under four seconds.
 The top speed will be governed at 120 mph.

 Underpinning the i4 is BMW Group's CLAR modular platform that debuted in the current 7-Series.
 The platform is flexible enough to support internal-combustion, hybrid and battery-electric powertrains.

 Potential rivals for the i4 include the Tesla Model 3 and Polestar 2.
 Mercedes-Benz is also readying an electric car similar in size to the C-Class, and there could be more electric offerings in this segment by the time the i4's debut rolls around.